raspberrypilearning/scratch-led-game/en/step_1.md

 ### Hardware

 + A Raspberry Pi computer
-+ 3x Female-Female jumper cables
++ 3x F-F jumper cables
 + an LED
 + a resistor (the lower resistance, the better!)